EyalSharf/EyalSharf/README.md

 - 👋 Hi, I’m @EyalSharf
 - 👀 I’m interested in music, movies, and QA automation
-- 🌱 I’m currently learning QA automation
+- 🌱 I've recently graduated an extensive course in QA automation with a specialization in Python Selenium
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me @eyalsharf